Magayaga/Concat/README.md

 # `concat` / Concatenare

 `concat` command in Windows, Linux, and Unix operating systems is primarily used to display the contents of a file on the terminal.
-It was developed by [Cyril John Magayaga](https://github.com/magayaga).
+It was developed by [Cyril John Magayaga](https://github.com/magayaga) and written in **C**.
+The [`type`](https://github.com/MicrosoftDocs/windowsserverdocs/blob/main/WindowsServerDocs/administration/windows-commands/type.md) for Microsoft Windows and DOS operating systems and [`cat`](https://github.com/coreutils/coreutils/blob/master/src/cat.c) for Linux and Unix operating systems.

 ## Getting Start